-During the three and six months ended February 28, 2019, the first fiscal year in which the Company completed sales to the adult-use recreational cannabis market, it was determined that the classification of shipping expenses is more accurately reflected as a component of cost of sales rather than sales and marketing expenses.
-As a result, shipping expenses of \$193 and \$380 have been reclassified from sales and marketing expenses to cost of sales for the three and six months ended February 28, 2018, respectively, to conform to the current year presentation.
+At the beginning of the current fiscal year, the first fiscal year in which the Company completed sales to the adult-use recreational cannabis market, it was determined that the classification of shipping expenses is more accurately reflected as a component of cost of sales rather than sales and marketing expenses.
+As a result, shipping expenses of \$247 and \$627 have been reclassified from sales and marketing expenses to cost of sales for the three and nine months ended May 31, 2018, respectively, to conform to the current year presentation.